mifig/graphql-api/README.md

 2. GraphQL setup
 3. GraphQL types & Active Record Models
 4. GraphQL resolvers
+5. GraphQL encrypt IDs
-5. GraphQL relations
+6. GraphQL relations
-6. GraphQL mutations
+7. GraphQL mutations
-7. Authentication with JWT in a Rails API + GraphQL context
+8. Authentication with JWT in a Rails API + GraphQL context

 > 🚨 This tutorial assumes a basic knowledge of graphQL operations.
 Refer to [this tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gUxtblNUahcsg0WLxmrK_y) to gain an understanding of graphQL before jumping to this project.
 It should take approximately 2 hours.